 In Van Buren, Dr. Dickerson has facilitated a 10-year $48 million facilities plan, provided oversight in a four-year study and implementation of reorganized schools, and instituted a curriculum model based on professional learning of teachers in the context of the school day led by principals and specially-trained curriculum coaches.

 Dr. Dickerson takes an active role in leadership across the state as the Executive Director of the Arkansas Center for Executive Leadership, which trains practicing principals and superintendents each year in seven weekend sessions.
-He serves as an adjunct professor in the Center for Leadership a nd Learning at Arkansas Tech and also serves in various roles as a member of the American Association of School Administrators, the Arkansas Association of Education Administrators, and the Arkansas Association of Supervision and Curriculum Development.
+He serves in various roles as a member of the American Association of School Administrators, the Arkansas Association of Education Administrators, and the Arkansas Association of Supervision and Curriculum Development.
 He is on the board of the Van Buren Chamber of Commerce and the Fort Smith Area United Way and is a member of the Heritage Methodist Church in Van Buren.